-PROPOSAL 1 - ELECTION OF DIRECTORS

-Bruce R. Berkowitz

-Age 57 Director since 2011 Chairman since 2011

-Howard S. Frank

-Age 75 Director since 2011 Committees:

-- Compensation (Chair) - Audit

-Jorge L. Gonzalez

-Age 51 Director since 2015 Mr. Berkowitz is the Chief Investment Officer of Fairholme Capital Management, LLC, which we refer to as Fairholme, President of the Fairholme Fund and Manager of Fairholme Holdings LLC.
-The Fairholme Fund owned approximately 31.1% of our common stock as of February 26, 2016.

-Mr. Berkowitz has served as a director of the Fairholme Fund since 1999 and as a director of Sears Holding Corporation since February 2016.
-He has also served as a director of Olympus Re Holdings, Ltd. and Olympus Reinsurance Company, Ltd. (Bermuda) since 2001.
+Bruce R. Berkowitz Age 58 Director since 2011 Chairman since 2011 Mr. Berkowitz is the Chief Investment Officer of Fairholme Capital Management, L.L.C. ("Fairholme Capital"), President of the Fairholme Fund and Manager of Fairholme Holdings LLC.
+Fairholme Capital owned approximately 33.75% of our common stock as of March 30, 2017.
+Mr. Berkowitz has served as a director of the Fairholme Fund, a family of publicly traded focused investment funds, since 1999, and as a director of Sears Holding Corporation (NASDAQ) since February 2016.
+He is also a director of Fairholme Trust Company, LLC, and has served as a director of Olympus Re Holdings, Ltd. and Olympus Reinsurance Company, Ltd. (Bermuda) since 2001.
 Previously, Mr. Berkowitz served as a director of each of White Mountains Insurance Group, Ltd., a financial services holding company, from 2004 to 2010, AmeriCredit Corporation, a retail financial services company, from 2008 to 2009 and TAL International Group Inc., a lessor of intermodal freight containers and chassis, from 2004 to 2009.
-In addition, Mr. Berkowitz was Managing Member of Fairholme from 1997 to 2014.
+In addition, Mr. Berkowitz was Managing Member of Fairholme Capital from 1997 to 2014.
+Qualifications .

-Qualifications.
 The Board nominated Mr. Berkowitz to serve as a director because of his extensive financial and investment experience and his valuable network of business and professional relationships.

-Mr. Frank is currently a Consultant to the CEO and to the Chairman of Carnival Corporation & plc ("Carnival").
+Howard S. Frank Age 76 Director since 2011 Committees: • Compensation (Chair) • Audit • Governance (Chair) Mr. Frank is currently a Consultant to the CEO of Carnival Corporation & plc ("Carnival").
 He has also served as Chairman of the board of directors of Costa Crociere, S.p.A., Carnival's largest cruise group in Europe since 2014.
-From 1989 until 2013, Mr. Frank served as the Vice Chairman, Chief Operating Officer and director of Carnival, one of the largest cruise vacation groups in the world.
-Mr. Frank is a past Chairman and current Vice Chairman of the Board of Trustees for the New World Symphony and currently serves as an independent director on the board of directors of the Fairholme Fund.
+From January 1998 until January 2014, Mr. Frank served as the Chief Operating Officer and Vice Chairman of the board of directors of Carnival (NYSE), the largest cruise vacation group in the world.
+Mr. Frank is a past Chairman and current member of the Board of Trustees for the New World Symphony and currently serves as Independent Director on the board of directors of the Fairholme Fund, a family of publicly traded focused investment funds.
+Qualifications .

-Qualifications.
 The Board nominated Mr. Frank to serve as a director because of his extensive strategic accounting, operational experience and sound business judgment demonstrated throughout his career with Carnival, as well as his experience as an Audit Committee Chair with the Fairholme Fund.

-Mr. Gonzalez joined us in 2002 and has served as our President and Chief Executive Officer since November 2015.
-During his time with the Company, Mr. Gonzalez has served in roles of increasing responsibility and most recently as the Company's Senior Vice President of Development from March 2015 to November 2015.
-In that role, Mr. Gonzalez supervised the long and complex sector planning entitlement process that was successfully concluded in 2015.
+Jorge L. Gonzalez Age 52 Director since 2015 Mr. Gonzalez joined us in 2002 and has served as our President and Chief Executive Officer since November 2015.
+During his time with the Company, Mr. Gonzalez has served in roles of increasing responsibility, including as the Company's Senior Vice President of Development from March 2015 to November 2015.
 Mr. Gonzalez has over 26 years of continuous experience in various planning and real estate related roles.
-Mr. Gonzalez is a member of the Urban Land Institute and serves on various community boards and organizations including the Florida State University Panama City Campus Development Board, the Bay County Economic Development Alliance, the Northwest Florida Manufacturer's Council, Gulf Coast Regional Medical Center, and Enterprise Florida.
+Mr. Gonzalez serves on various community boards and organizations including the Florida State University Panama City Campus Development Board, the Bay County Economic Development Alliance, the Northwest Florida Manufacturer's Council, Gulf Coast Regional Medical Center, and Enterprise Florida.
+Mr. Gonzalez has undergraduate and graduate degrees from Florida State University.